onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 Cinder Volume Modules
 +++++++++++++++++++++

-R-82732 A VNF Heat Orchestration Template’s Cinder Volume Module **MUST** be named identical to the base or incremental module it is supporting with ‘_volume appended’
+R-82732 A VNF Heat Orchestration Template's Cinder Volume Module **MUST** be named identical to the base or incremental module it is supporting with '_volume appended'

-R-31141 A VNF Heat Orchestration Template’s Cinder Volume Module’s Environment File **MUST** be named identical to the VNF Heat Orchestration Template’s Cinder Volume Module with .y[a]ml replaced with ‘.env’.
+R-31141 A VNF Heat Orchestration Template's Cinder Volume Module's Environment File **MUST** be named identical to the VNF Heat Orchestration Template's Cinder Volume Module with .y[a]ml replaced with '.env'.

 Nested Heat file
 ++++++++++++++++

-R-76057 A VNF Heat Orchestration Template’s Nested YAML file name **MUST** contain only alphanumeric characters and underscores ‘_’ and **MUST NOT** contain the case insensitive word ‘base’.
+R-76057 A VNF Heat Orchestration Template's Nested YAML file name **MUST** contain only alphanumeric characters and underscores '_' and **MUST NOT** contain the case insensitive word 'base'.

 R-70276 A VNF HEAT's Orchestration Nested Template's YAML file name **MUST NOT** be in the format '{vm-type}.y[a]ml' where